Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: Introduction

 \section{Introduction}

-Many physical phenomena, such as wave propagation, can be modeled by (linear) systems of hyperbolic partial differential equations (PDEs), solvable either as time-domain initial boundary value problems or frequency-domain elliptic boundary value problems.
-When wave propagation is predominantly unidirectional, one-way (parabolic) wave equations can be used to evolve the downstream-going solution.
-For accuracy and well-posedness, the one-way equation must retain the downstream-going waves, while not supporting any of the upstream-going waves.

-One-way wave equations can be obtained by factoring the dispersion relation in Fourier–Laplace space into upstream- and downstream-going factors, and then retaining only the downstream-going branch.
+Wave propagation can be modeled by (linear) systems of first-order hyperbolic partial differential equations (PDEs), solvable either as time-domain initial boundary value problems or frequency-domain boundary value problems.
+When wave propagation is predominantly unidirectional, one-way wave equations can be used to evolve the right-going solution by removing support for left-going waves.
+Such equations can be obtained by factoring the dispersion relation in Fourier–Laplace space into left- and right-going factors, and then retaining only the right-going branch.
 Since the resulting equation contains a square root of the Fourier-Laplace variables, the transformation back to physical space results in a nonlocal integro-differential equation, which can be localized using rational approximations of the square root~\cite{Lee_2000_Parabolic}.
 Although these methods are accurate, well-posed, and efficient for simple wave equations~\cite{Trefethen_1986_Parabolic,Halpern_1988_OneWay} such as the equations for geophysical migration of seismic waves~\cite{Claerbout_1976_Geophysics,Claerbout_1985_Geophysics} and underwater acoustics~\cite{Collins_1989_Underwater,Jensen_1995_Underwater}, they can only be applied in cases where the eigenvalues can be determined analytically, since the dispersion relation must be factored analytically.
-Methods for one-way marching that do not depend on this factorization have been developed by Gudaati~\cite{Guddati_2006_OneWay} for acoustic and elastic wave equations, and by Towne and Colonius~\cite{Towne_2015_OWNS-O} for general hyperbolic systems.
+Methods for one-way marching that do not depend on this factorization have been developed by Guddati~\cite{Guddati_2006_OneWay} for acoustic and elastic wave equations, and by Towne and Colonius~\cite{Towne_2015_OWNS-O} for general systems of first-order hyperbolic equations.